jesskelsall/jessrising.com/content/blog/2023-01-17-adventure-week-3.md

 <img src="../../public/photos/ribblehead-viaduct-1.jpeg" alt="A gravel path winding through the moors.
 On the horizon, morning orange sunlight illuminates upper clouds from behind lower ones." />

 The path brought me past the impressive spans, constructed in the late nineteenth century to meet growing demands for rail services in north-west England.
 2,300 men were charged with constructing it.
 Over 200 died in the process.
-A large metal plaque before the viaduct pays tribute to their efforts, though the structure's lasting presence and use does them better justice.
+A large metal plaque before the viaduct pays tribute to their efforts, though the structure's lasting presence and use does them better tribute.

 It is hard not to be awestruck by a viaduct this long, seemingly in the middle of nowhere.
 Finding an angle from which to photograph the full bridge, contextually seated within the moors, proved challenging, even after treading *off-piste* to ascend a nearby hill.
 Compounding the issue, snow-kissed [Ingleborough](https://en.wikipedia.org/wiki/Ingleborough) hid in the clouds beyond.